mtuomiko/citybikeapp/README.md

 * Pipeline generated Swagger docs about the backend API.
 Hosted by Github Pages ✅
   * Available at [https://mtuomiko.github.io/citybikeapp/](https://mtuomiko.github.io/citybikeapp/)
 * API client generation for frontend using openapi-generator ✅
+* Station list sorting by some suitable fields